handeboyaci/moldb/README.md

 ### 4. Find Similar Molecules (`POST /api/v1/search/similar`)

 Finds molecules in the database similar to a given SMILES string based on Tanimoto similarity of Morgan fingerprints.
+This endpoint uses Redis caching to speed up repeated searches.

 **Request:**
 ```bash